 The Arrival of the Motor Car

-By 1926 the internal combustion engine had arrived in Faringdon, but motor cars were still very expensive so the horse and the increasingly popular and affordable bicycle remained the main form of transport for most people around town and between the villages.
+Anns’ Garage in the Market Place were advertising cars and vans for sale in 1914 and certainly by 1926 (photo) the internal combustion engine had arrived in Faringdon.
+But motor cars were still very expensive so the horse and the increasingly popular and affordable bicycle remained the main form of transport for most people around town and between the villages.
 Road conditions started to improve with the addition of tarmac but horses got their own back by frequently dropping nails from their shoes; punctured tyres became a common problem for many years to come.

 By 1950 only 1 in 10 households in the UK owned a car but parking space was starting to be a problem in the Market Place.
 The horse and cart was still a common sight delivery groceries, barrels of beer and other goods for just a few more years, but they were gone by the end of the decade.
 Motor bus and coach services were starting up, particularly after the war, to local villages and towns, and beyond.